California unemployment: Mom of 3 locked out of legitimate EDD account, forced to send kids away

 "Like I say, what about those that have legitimate claims?
 Fix those.
 Fix those legitimate claims," she said.

-After much back and forth, we got EDD to at least send future payments to her via check - that $9,000 is still locked up.
+After much back and forth, KGO got EDD to at least send future payments to her via check - that $9,000 is still locked up.